 TOUR DE FRANCE HISTORY

-Col de Joux Plane has been featured in the Tour de France 12 times since 1978 (twice in 1981 - stages 17 and 18), but only once (2016) since 2006.
-Since it came to the tour late, none of the older legends and grainy black and white photographs of earlier days of the Tour (iconic photos of Coppi/Bartali on Galibier, Octave Lapize “assassins” on Tourmalet, etc.) exist.
+Col de Joux Plane has been featured in the Tour de France 12 times since 1978 (twice in 1981 - Stages 17 and 18), but only once (in 2016) since 2006.
+Since it came to the tour late, none of the older legends and grainy black and white photographs of earlier days of the Tour (iconic photos like those of of Coppi/Bartali on Galibier, Octave Lapize “assassins” on Tourmalet, etc.) exist.
 There is only modern Tour “history” for this wonderful col.